Benoit Chaigneau discusses the quirks, challenges and vast potential of the Russian e-commerce market

 Related Asendia Insights

-Asendia's latest research, Beyond Borders: Cross-border e-commerce opportunities in a fast-changing world
+Asendia’s latest report, Beyond Borders: Cross-border e-commerce opportunities in a fast-changing world